jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-umbrel-os.md

 To create a new Virtual Machine, follow these steps:

 4. Navigate to Host > Create/Register VM > Create a new virtual machine and click "Next"
-2. Type in the name of your VM, I went with "Umbrel", and select the other three options like so:
+2. Type in the name of your VM, I went with "Umbrel", and select the other three options like shown below:
 ![1](/assets/public-2/3.png)
 4. Select the preferred Datastore, in my case I went with "datastore0" because I have multiple datastores
 ![1](/assets/public-2/4.png)